Data Privacy Notice | Try Financial Ltd

 We will hold your personal data for differing periods of time depending upon the reason we have for processing it.
 These retention periods are set out below.

-We will not transfer your personal data outside of the European Economic Area or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+We will not transfer your personal data outside of the United Kingdom or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.